 - Schedule Baseline

-- Project Management Information System : (PMIS ) The project management information system is an important tool to know for the exam .It provides access to tools such as scheduling tools , a work authorization system , a configuration management system , or interfaces to other online automated systems .
-The PMIS is sometimes considered to be an enterprise environmental factor since it is a part of the environment in which the project is performed .
+The project management information system is an important concept to know for the exam .It provides access to tools such as scheduling tools, a work authorization system, a configuration management system, or interfaces to other online automated systems.
+The PMIS is sometimes considered to be an enterprise environmental factor since it is a part of the environment in which the project is performed.

-This tool is used throughout the PMBOK guide .
-Expert judgement could be used from within the organization , from paid consultants , or from any other person whenever project managers and team members dont have sufficient expertise .
-However , as PMP aspirants , you would need to understand that this tool is highly favored and very commonly found on planning processes .
+This concept is used throughout the PMBOK guide.
+Expert judgement could be used from within the organization, from paid consultants or from any other person whenever project managers and team members don’t have sufficient expertise.
+However, as PMP aspirants, you would need to understand that this tool is highly favoured and very commonly found on planning processes.

-Updates are yet another tool which is commonly used throughout the PMBOK guide .
-Updates to plans come out of planning , executing , monitoring and controlling processes.
-Updates in a project are a common occurrence .
+Updates are yet another concept that are commonly used throughout the PMBOK guide.
+Updates to plans come out of planning, executing, and monitoring and controlling processes.
+Updates in a project are a common occurrence.

 Book : The PMP exam - How to pass your exam on your first try - By Andy Crowe